hyperflask/hyperflask-docs/docs/guides/deploy.md

 - `/app/uploads`: the folder where uploaded files are stored.
 Mount this volume to persist them and [read about other solutions](#storing-uploaded-files).

 !!! info
-    The image uses [Caddy](https://caddyserver.com/) as a single access point.
+    The image uses [Caddy](https://caddyserver.com/) as proxy server.
 It proxies request to the web server or the mercure server.
 It also serves static files.

 ## Backuping your SQLite database